MXD-K1/Ping-Pong-Game/README.md

 ## Controls
 1. To move the first paddle use the keys w, s.
 2. To move the second paddle use the up and down arrow keys.
-3. To get out use k the reason is that it is far form the first player movement keys.
+3. To get out use k.
+The reason is that it is far form the first player movement keys.

 ## Problems
 1. The colors system is somehow complex.